Loading Calculator

 It can also lead to hallucinations.
 At a depth of 50 metres, the risks are higher than at shallower depths.

-Provided you are Scuba Diving with a certified Dive Marshall, Guide or Instructor, Scuba Diving is covered by your Travel Insurance to the confirmed depths per certification grade, as listed below.
+Provided you are Scuba Diving with a certified Dive Marshall, Guide, or Instructor, your Travel Insurance covers scuba diving to the confirmed depths per certification grade, as listed below.

 If you are qualified and are not diving by yourself, you are covered when you stay within the guidelines of the particular training or diving training organisation or agency.

-In this case, Scuba Diving to a depth of 50 metres, you will only be covered by our Travel Insurance if you have a BSAC Dive Leader certification and stay within the applicable guidelines of the company, agency or organisation you use.
+In this case, if you go Scuba Diving to a depth of 50 metres, you will only be covered by our Travel Insurance if you have a BSAC Dive Leader certification and stay within the applicable guidelines of the company, agency, or organisation you use.

 Pre-Existing Medical Conditions